gabrielfnakata/gabrielfnakata/README.md

 ###

 <p align="left">Hey!
 I'm Gabriel, a 21-year-old software enthusiast from Brazil.
 I have an intermediate level of English proficiency and a passion for programming in Java.
 I enjoy solving challenging problems and exploring new features.
-Feel free to connect and code with me. 🚀<br><br>- 🌱 I’m currently studying Information Systems at Instituto Federal de São Paulo.<br>- 🔭 I am looking for my first job/internship opportunity.<br>- 📚 I'm currently learning Java. ☕<br>- ⚡ In my free time I like going to the gym, making solutions on LeetCode, watching movies, animes and series, studying about language programming, listening to musics on Spotify, reading books and creating bugs! 🪰</p>
+Feel free to connect and code with me. 🚀<br><br>- 🌱 I’m currently studying Information Systems at Instituto Federal de São Paulo.<br>- 🔭 Actually, I am interning at Tools Gerenciamento e Engenharia.<br>- 📚 I'm currently learning Java. ☕<br>- ⚡ In my free time I like going to the gym, making solutions on LeetCode, watching movies, animes and series, studying about language programming, listening to musics on Spotify, reading books and creating bugs! 🪰</p>

 ###